Orgasm: Nipple stimulation

 For women, stimulation of the breast area during sexual intercourse or foreplay, or solely having the breasts fondled, can create mild to intense orgasms, sometimes referred to as a breast orgasm or nipple orgasm.
 Few women report experiencing orgasm from nipple stimulation.
-Before Komisaruk et al.'s functional magnetic resonance (fMRI) research on nipple stimulation in 2011, reports of women achieving orgasm from nipple stimulation relied solely on anecdotal evidence.
-Komisaruk's study was the first to map the female genitals onto the sensory portion of the brain; it indicates that sensation from the nipples travels to the same part of the brain as sensations from the vagina, clitoris and cervix, and that these reported orgasms are genital orgasms caused by nipple stimulation, and may be directly linked to the genital sensory cortex ("the genital area of the brain").
+Before Komisaruk et al.'s fMRI research on nipple stimulation in 2011, reports of women achieving orgasm from nipple stimulation relied solely on anecdotal evidence.
+Komisaruk's study was the first to map the female genitals onto the sensory portion of the brain; it indicates that sensation from the nipples travels to the same part of the brain as sensations from the vagina, clitoris and cervix, and that these reported orgasms are genital orgasms caused by nipple stimulation and may be directly linked to the genital sensory cortex ("the genital area of the brain").

-An orgasm is believed to occur in part because of the hormone oxytocin, which is produced in the body during sexual excitement and arousal, and labor.
+An orgasm is believed to occur in part because of oxytocin, which is produced in the body during sexual excitement and arousal, and labor.
 It has also been shown that oxytocin is produced when a man or woman's nipples are stimulated and become erect.
-Komisaruk also relayed, however, that preliminary data suggests that nipple nerves may directly link up with the relevant parts of the brain without uterine mediation, acknowledging the men in his study who showed the same pattern of nipple stimulation activating genital brain regions.
+Komisaruk also relays that preliminary data suggests that nipple nerves may directly link up with the relevant parts of the brain without uterine mediation, acknowledging the men in his study who showed the same pattern of nipple stimulation activating genital brain regions.

 Medical aspects

 Physiological responses

 Masters and Johnson were some of the first researchers to study the sexual response cycle in the early 1960s, based on the observation of 382 women and 312 men.
-They described a cycle that begins with excitement as blood rushes into the genitals, then reaches a plateau during which they are fully aroused, which leads to orgasm, and finally resolution, in which the blood leaves the genitals.
+They describe a cycle that begins with excitement as blood rushes into the genitals, then reaches a plateau during which they are fully aroused, which leads to orgasm, and finally resolution, in which the blood leaves the genitals.

-In the 1970s, Helen Singer Kaplan added the category of desire to the cycle, which she argued precedes sexual excitation.
-She stated that emotions of anxiety, defensiveness, and the failure of communication can interfere with desire and orgasm.
+In the 1970s, Kaplan added the category of desire to the cycle, which she argues precedes sexual excitation.
+She states that emotions of anxiety, defensiveness, and the failure of communication can interfere with desire and orgasm.
 In the late 1980s and after, Rosemary Basson proposed a more cyclical alternative to what had largely been viewed as a linear progression.
-In her model, desire feeds arousal and orgasm, and is in turn fueled by the rest of the orgasmic cycle.
-Rather than orgasm being the peak of the sexual experience, she suggested that it is just one point in the circle and that people could feel sexually satisfied at any stage, reducing the focus on climax as an end goal of all sexual activity.
+In her model, desire feeds arousal and orgasm and is in turn fueled by the rest of the orgasmic cycle.
+Rather than orgasm being the peak of the sexual experience, she suggests that it is just one point in the circle and that people could feel sexually satisfied at any stage, reducing the focus on climax as an end goal of all sexual activity.